programmer-1991/gamers-digest/readme/README.md

 ## Design
 ### Color
-  - Use various sources that suggest different color combinations
+  - Used color picker manually and chose colors simultaneously for backgrounds and texts.

 ### Typography
   - Select suitable fonts for:
     - post-list: topic, title, intro, details